Replies: 3 comments 1 reply

 -

-I have started beginChunkedResponse missing request object discussions It has the code for download and this works for one file at a time , The Upload code:
+I have started beginChunkedResponse missing request object discussions It has the code for download and this works, It relies on the index to determine the requested file.
+While not completely foolproof, this method is effective in the vast majority of cases.
+The Upload code:

 |